 These are the final days of heroin withdrawal symptoms.
 Muscle aches and pains start to fade away, and you begin to feel normal.
 The main withdrawal symptoms you experience now are fatigue and weakness.

-It’s always recommended to go through a medical detox when withdrawing from heroin.
+You should go through a medical detox when withdrawing from heroin.
 Not only will you have a positive support system to keep you from using, but complications can also happen that need medical attention.
 After medical detox, the next step will be getting into a residential treatment center.

 What Programs Are Important for Heroin Addiction Treatment?